A day in the life of PDF accessibility

 A survey of assistive technology users

 Equidox wanted answers directly from people affected by inaccessible PDFs about the barriers they face and how those barriers are affecting them every day.
-With the help of the National Federation of the Blind, across the United States.
-Equidox conducted the survey online, so all participants are computer literate.
+With the help of the National Federation of the Blind, Equidox conducted a survey of over 250 blind and low-vision assistive technology users across the United States.
+The survey was conducted online, so all participants are computer literate.

 The survey questions were designed to understand how inaccessible PDFs affect real people going about the business of their daily lives at home, work, and school.
 Every responder said that they are an assistive technology user.
-Equidox shared he survey on mailing lists for the NFB, among blindness groups and disability organizations around the country, and on social media.
+The survey was distributed on mailing lists for the NFB, among blindness groups and disability organizations around the country, and on social media.

-PDF inaccessibility is more common than you might think
+PDF inaccessibility is more prevalent than you might think

 If you haven’t tagged your PDF documents for accessibility, a process known as PDF remediation, your documents probably aren’t accessible to assistive technology users.
 Your customers and website visitors are accessing your PDFs, but probably aren’t able to get the information they need, and it’s impacting their lives and YOUR business.